dragonfly-ai/slash/README.md

 In Scala.js, the runtime type of `Float` doesn't fully exist, while Scala.js, Scala JVM, and Scala Native all share the same implementation of `Double`.
 </li>
 <li>What if a vector's dimension depends on a variable?
-Can this library support vectors with  defined at runtime?
+Can this library support vectors with dimensionality defined at runtime?

 Yes, but with some limitations.
 Please consider the following examples: